-Cornell undergraduates can sign up for unlimited, free access to The New York Times online (nytimes.com).
+Cornell undergraduates can sign up for unlimited, free access to The New York Times online (https://www.nytimes.com/).

-The Newsstand section on the default home page of Factiva shows the last two weeks of the following news sources—every article, plain text (no graphics)—New York Times, Wall Street Journal (U.S. edition, Europe edition, and Asia edition), Investor’s Business Daily, and the BBC.
+The Newsstand section on the default home page of Factiva shows the last two weeks of the following news sources—every article, mainly plain text (some graphics)—New York Times, Wall Street Journal (U.S. edition, Europe edition, and Asia edition), Washington Post, Investor’s Business Daily, and the BBC.
 The Library subscribes to this database, so all Cornell has access.

 The content of all publications covered in Factiva is also searchable.
 Click on the Search button in the top bar.

 FT.com is the Financial Times’ name for their online version.
 It requires a free signup for the pay-walled version.
 Use the link from this catalog record: https://newcatalog.library.cornell.edu/catalog/8625023.
 All Cornell has access via our Library subscription.
 The default version is the “International Edition.”
 The UK Edition is also available online.